Chart Color Schemes

 Sanctuary Point is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Sanctuary Point, as per the latest Census evaluation, 94.9% of dwellings were houses with the remaining 5.1% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's figures of 87.8% houses and 12.2% other dwellings.
-Home ownership in Sanctuary Point stood at 43.0%, with mortgaged dwellings at 28.1% and rented ones at 28.9%.
-The median monthly mortgage repayment was $1,545, lower than Non-Metro NSW's average of $1,733.
-The median weekly rent in Sanctuary Point was $360, compared to Non-Metro NSW's $350.
-Nationally, Sanctuary Point's median monthly mortgage repayments were significantly lower at $1,545 versus the Australian average of $1,863, and rents were also lower at $360 compared to the national figure of $375.
+The dwelling structure in Sanctuary Point, as assessed at the latest Census, consisted of 94.9% houses and 5.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
+Home ownership in Sanctuary Point was at 43.0%, with the remaining dwellings either mortgaged (28.1%) or rented (28.9%).
+The median monthly mortgage repayment in the area was $1,545, below Non-Metro NSW's average of $1,733 and the national average of $1,863.
+The median weekly rent figure was recorded at $360, compared to Non-Metro NSW's $350 and the national figure of $375.

 Frequently Asked Questions - Housing